arazgray/doto/README.md

 # DoTo — Task Manager, Simple.
 *Yet another todo app?
 Really?
 No — this is what I needed, and I wrote it for myself.
 Use it or leave it, it's up to you.*

+**- Simple, fast, powerful, privacy-first and offline — hosted on GitHub, synced with your own Google Drive.**
-- Made by someone who actully uses a ToDo app.
+**- Made by someone who actully uses a ToDo app.**

 ![DoTo screenshot](screenshot.png)

 A Google Tasks-style task manager with superpowers.
 100% vanilla HTML/CSS/JS — no dependencies, no build step, no framework.
 Mobile-first and fully responsive, with full touch + mouse parity.

-**Simple, fast, powerful, privacy-first and offline — hosted on GitHub, synced with your own Google Drive.**

 **Live app: <https://arazgray.github.io/doto/>**